Skip to main content

 Which model leads the published SWE-Atlas Refactoring snapshot?

-Claude Opus 4.7 (Adaptive) currently leads the published SWE-Atlas Refactoring snapshot with a refactoring score of 48.6%.
+Fable-5 (Claude Code) xHigh currently leads the published SWE-Atlas Refactoring snapshot with 54.8% refactoring score.
 BenchLM shows this benchmark for display only and does not use it in overall rankings.

 How many models are evaluated on SWE-Atlas Refactoring?